 Controlled stops (intersections with stop signs) and uncontrolled stops (those without) are generally handled the same way.
 Most states, like California and Michigan, require that drivers leave an intersection in the exact same order that they arrived.
 If you and another driver appear at the same time, most states give right-of-way to the driver on the right-hand side.

 - Law enforcement: failure to stop at a stop sign is a common cause of accidents; if injuries are caused, the at-fault driver may receive a stiffer penalty such as a reckless driving charge.
-According to 2009 data from the National Highway Traffic Safety Administration, 36 percent of fatal accidents at intersections are at stop signs.

 - Driving record: 2 to 4 points is the most common penalty.